LewBr/Minebot/README.md

 <code>/beping [address] - Pings a Minecraft Bedrock Edition server and gets some info about it.</code><br>

 <a href="https://github.com/sponsors/LewBr"> Click here to donate</a>

+Features to be added:
+- Get a player stats on the Hypixel server.